Sebastian-Neferu/art-gallery/README.md

 An update is scheduled for August 2018 to make the site compatible in Safari and responsive in older IE versions, as well as further smooth out the blog posts layouts on all media breakpoints.

-A couple of UI improvements are also scheduled for December 2018: 1) make the blog posts and about page vertically scrollable from any cursor position on the page, not just from inside the container div and 2) make the gallery slides switch back and forth by horizontal scrolling, not just click/touch events.
+A couple of UX improvements are also scheduled for December 2018: 1) make the blog posts and about page vertically scrollable from any cursor position on the page, not just from inside the container div and 2) make the gallery slides switch back and forth by horizontal scrolling, not just click/touch events.

 The site is not hosted here at Git Pages, but in my paid GoGeek account at SiteGround.